chirpradio/chirpradio/chirpradio_live_site/README.txt

 * track_id.
 Required.
 Track ID from the Playlist app.
 * track_name.
 Required.
 Title of currently played track.
 * track_artist.
 Required.
 Artist name of currently played track
 * track_album.
-Required.
+Optional.
 Album title of the currently played track.
 * track_label.
-Required.
+Optional.
 Name of record label that released the currently played track.
 * dj_name.
 Required.
 Name of the DJ who played the track.
 * time_played.
 Required.
 Time the track was played in the format "YYYY-MM-DD HH:MM:SS"
 * track_notes.
 Optional.
 Additional Notes (Such as "Playing at Schuba's on Saturday").